 1. How has God recently answered your prayer?

-2. How have you sensed God’s leading at different points of your life?
+2. How have you sensed God’s leading at different points in your life?

 3. Who is your spiritual role model?